-The U.S. Efficient Core Fund, Emerging Markets Efficient Core Fund, International Efficient Core Fund, International ESG Fund and Emerging Markets ESG Fund are actively-managed funds (the "Active Funds").
+The U.S. Efficient Core Fund, Emerging Markets Efficient Core Fund, International Efficient Core Fund (collectively, the "Capital Efficient Funds") International ESG Fund and Emerging Markets ESG Fund (together, the "ESG Funds") are actively-managed funds (collectively, the "Active Funds").
 Each Fund, except the Active Funds, is a passively-managed fund (each, an "Index Fund" and, collectively, the "Index Funds") that seeks to track the price and yield performance, before fees and expenses, of an underlying index (each, an "Index").
-Each Index Fund, except the Cloud Computing Fund, uses an Index developed by WisdomTree Investments.
-Each such Index consists of securities in the market suggested by its name that meet specific criteria developed by WisdomTree Investments.
+Each Index Fund, except the Cloud Computing Fund, uses an Index developed by WisdomTree, Inc. (formerly, WisdomTree Investments, Inc.) ("WisdomTree"), the parent company of WisdomTree Asset Management, Inc. ("WisdomTree Asset Management" or the "Adviser").
+Each such Index consists of securities in the market suggested by its name that meet specific criteria developed by WisdomTree.
 The Cloud Computing Fund seeks to track the price and yield performance, before fees and expenses, of the BVP Nasdaq Emerging Cloud Index, which is a product of Nasdaq, Inc.